 When you buy paw wax, check if it is well absorbed and allows the paw to breathe.
 Paw wax will not just protect the feet in winters from cold, but in summers from heat, too.

-In winters air gets dry both inside and outside.
-Dry air is harmful for both dog’s and human’s hair and skin.
-When it comes to Yorkies, cold and dry air can cause fly-aways and split ends of the hair which might end up with hair break off; what concerns the skin, the paws, the lips and the nose usually dry out and the skin might even crack.
+In winter air gets dry both inside and outside.
+Dry air is harmful to both dog’s and human’s hair and skin.
+When it comes to Yorkies, cold and dry air can cause fly-aways and split ends of the hair which might end up with hair break off; what concerns the skin, the paws, the lips, and the nose usually dry out and the skin might even crack.

 But worry no more, because every problem has a solution, as my wise friend used to say.

-These are the ways how to protect Yorkie coat in winter:
+These are the ways how to protect Yorkie’s coat in winter:

 - Put moisture in the air.
-It means using humidifier in the house.
-It might be of a big use: it might help to keep the coat healthy, the skin from drying out and protect the nose and the lips from drying out.
+It means using a humidifier in the house.
+It might be of a big use: it might help to keep the coat healthy, the skin from drying out, and protect the nose and the lips from drying out.
 And it is super simple!

 For the skin of the paws you might buy boots or shoes, and for both paws and nose use a balm.
 There are two kinds of balms: for protection when you want to prevent skin problems, and for treatment when you want to cure them.
 Simple as that!

-So far it doesn’t seem difficult to take care of a Yorkie in a winter season.
+So far it doesn’t seem difficult to take care of a Yorkie in the winter season.
 Let’s see if it is difficult to keep him fit!

 Yorkie nutrition and sports in the winter

 Days are shorter in winters.
-It seems that half of the day is dark and personally in winters I spend a lot more time in my bed eating some snacks and watching movies.
-So does my dog Toby.
+It seems that half of the day is dark and personally in winter I spend a lot more time in my bed eating some snacks and watching movies.
+So does my dog.
 Firstly, he can do nothing about it that I am behaving in such a way, and secondly, I guess he feels pretty the same.
-As do humans, dogs eat 20 % more in winters and naturally they exercise less because very often the weather outside is bad.
+As do humans, dogs eat 20 % more in winters, and naturally, they exercise less because very often the weather outside is bad.
 As a result, they might gain weight and feel depressed.

-This process is so natural that in winters we become a bit like bears which need to have their winter sleep, that there is no serious solution for this problems, just some little tricks.
-For example, give your Yorkie some healthy snacks like fruits, berries, vegetables or yogurt (a good thing would be to eat it together) instead of very nutritious food and try rather to prepare well for going out than refuse to do it all.
+This process is so natural that in winter we become a bit like bears which need to have their winter sleep, that there is no serious solution to this problem, just some little tricks.
+For example, give your Yorkie some healthy snacks like fruits, berries, vegetables, or yogurt (a good thing would be to eat it together) instead of very nutritious food and try rather prepare well for going out than refuse to do it all.
 Probably it is important to clear out that there is no need to keep your dog on a diet each winter.
 More important is to keep things sane.

-I don’t know what season do you have now in your town or city or village but personally I am glad to know how to care of my Toby even if the winter is miles away.
-Now I know that drafts are boogeymen at home, that my Toby might find troubles in dealing with cold temperature and surfaces, his coat and skin might get dry and the winter might make us both fat.
+I don’t know what season do you have now in your town or city or village but personally, I am glad to know how to care of my Yorkie even if the winter is miles away.
+Now I know that drafts are boogeymen at home, that my dog might find troubles in dealing with cold temperature and surfaces, his coat and skin might get dry and the winter might make us both fat.
 But with all the preparation which I learned about it won’t happen.
-I wish you to find your way to have fun in winter and hopefully this article will help you on the way!
+I wish you to find your way to have fun in winter and hopefully, this article will help you on the way!